 - bootrec /scanos

 Step 4: Close Command Prompt and restart your computer.
 Deleted Ubuntu partition grub rescue error will be fixed.

 Restore the Boot Sector Code with Windows 10 Automatic Repair

-If the above way is useless, you should take restoring the boot sector code into account.
-In order to do this work, a Windows DVD or USB flash drive is necessary.
-Just do as the following steps show:
+If the method above is not useful when repairing “error no such partition grub rescue after deleting ubuntu”, you should take restoring the boot sector code into consideration.
+In order to do this, a Windows DVD or USB flash drive is necessary.
+To start restoring, follow the steps shown below:

-1. Firstly connect your USB flash drive to your computer.
-Or insert Windows 10 DVD to PC.
+Step 1: Connect your USB flash drive to your computer or insert Windows 10 DVD to your PC.

-5. Then all volumes will be displayed here.
-In "Type" column, you will find “DVD-ROM” value, Please remember the drive letter of your disc.
-Here I take letter F as an example.
+Step 5: All volumes will be displayed here.
+In the Type column, you will find “DVD-ROM” value, Please remember the drive letter of your disc.
+Here we take the letter F as an example.

-7. Then you should check if you have bootsect.exe files in the list.
+Step 7: Next, you need to check if you have bootsect.exe files in the list.
 If so, enter the following command:

-It is complicated to use commands to rebuild BCD and MBR, and here to use a third-party tool should be wise, just like the above content shows.
+It is pretty complicated to use commands to rebuild BCD and MBR.
+Compared to that, using a third-party tool is much easier and efficient.

 Solution 2: Manually Configure the Active Partition